How to Avoid Bike Accidents & What to Do in Case of an Accident

 What to Do After a Bike Accident

 Bike accidents can cause serious injuries, but all accidents are disorienting.
 You should know what to do in the case of a bike accident ahead of time.
 First and foremost, do not admit fault at the scene.
 Secondly, do not assume you are not injured.
 Adrenaline from the accident can mask even serious injuries until hours later.
-Lastly, speak with an attorney before contacting the insurance companies.
+Lastly, speak with a bike accident attorney before contacting the insurance companies.
 Otherwise, what you say could be used against you.
 Legal encyclopedia Nolo lays out seven steps that you can take after a bike accident to help prove your claim later on:

 Wait for the police